ucsc/news-archives/source/_posts/1999-06-21-bilingual-summer-school.md

 ---
 layout: post
-title: UCSC Press Release:Bilingual summer school offerred
+title: UCSC, Life Lab, And Salinas School Offer Bilingual Summer School
 author: Jennifer McNulty
 ---

-## UCSC, Life Lab, And Salinas School Offer Bilingual Summer School

 What: A four-week bilingual summer school that gives students a significant boost in their language and science learning will be offered to 400 elementary students at Los Padres Elementary School in Salinas this summer.